AUDIE CORNISH, HOST:

 JACKSON: They want to know how do I feel about leaving my family; are we able to wash our hair and take a shower.
 And I don't know what myths they heard of but they want to know, as a female, if I'm out there in Afghanistan, am I out there in the middle of nowhere not taking a shower.

-SALINAS: Her newest recruit, Erica Mason, has those doubts, too, though, she's not completely uninitiated; she comes from a military family and she did Junior ROTC.
+SALINAS: Her newest recruit, Erica Mason, has those doubts, too, though she's not completely uninitiated; she comes from a military family and she did Junior ROTC.
 That means she's ready for the culture shock.
 But she'll be away from her two kids for 17 weeks.
 When she talks to her husband, a retired Marine, there are things he just doesn't understand.

 ERICA MASON: I always tell him, you know, you went in right after high school.
 You had no family.
 You've never left, you know, kids that you gave birth to or your spouse.
-That's pretty much like nothing that anybody can understand, unless you went through it and you're a mom and you left your kids your boot camp or you left, you know, for deployment or something.
+That's pretty much like nothing that anybody can understand, unless you went through it and you're a mom and you left your kids for boot camp or you left, you know, for deployment or something.
 Nobody understands.

 SALINAS: Sergeant Jackson, her recruiter, understands.
 She was a single mom when she deployed.
 Now she talks to her recruits about everything, from how she used to get her nails done on base in Afghanistan to how she advanced in her military career.
 The men in her recruiting office can't do what she does.